GrahamDo/MastodonFollowerTimes/README.md

 For tips and tricks, and to stay updated, <a rel="me" href="https://c.im/@FollowerTimesApp">Follow us on Mastodon</a>.

-If you think you've found a bug, or have a suggestion for a new feature, click the <a href="issues" target="_blank">Issues</a> tab, and create a new issue (after searching open issues to make sure yours hasn't already been reported, of course).
+If you think you've found a bug, or have a suggestion for a new feature, click the <a href="https://github.com/GrahamDo/MastodonFollowerTimes/issues" target="_blank">Issues</a> tab, and create a new issue (after searching open issues to make sure yours hasn't already been reported, of course).